charlesrich/Disco/README.txt

 under examples contain Eclipse Java projects for some examples built using Disco.
 You do not need to install these if you don't want to.

+The release folder contains a precompiled version of Disco plus other useful tools (see release/bin) for developing systems using Disco.

+**NB** You do NOT need to build Disco to use it!

-To simply run the precompiled version of the system, add lib/disco.jar to your classpath and invoke main class edu.wpi.disco.Disco.
+To simply run the precompiled version of the system, add release/lib/disco.jar to your classpath and invoke main class edu.wpi.disco.Disco.
 You can also run the jar file directly as:

+     java -jar release/lib/disco.jar

 NB: This software requires JRE 1.7 (Java SE 7.0), which includes JavaScript.

-     java -jar lib/disco.jar

 Note this jar file includes all the binary class files in both the disco and task projects (but not the libraries for disco/d4g or the speech libraries in task/lib).

+If you are using an IDE such as Eclipse or Netbeans, I highly recommend adding release/lib/disco-src.zip and disco-api.zip as the source and Javadoc attachments for disco.jar.
+This will greatly aid development and debugging.

 [Hint: to change the temporary directory where the log file is written to someplace more convenient, add a JRE argument, such as